 Who Has the Right to Make Funeral Arrangements in Arizona?

 Arizona law determines who can make decisions about funerals and body disposition -- that is, burial or cremation -- after someone dies.
 This right and responsibility goes to the following people, in order:

 - your surviving spouse, unless you were legally separated or there was a pending petition for divorce or legal separation

-- your agent under a health care power of attorney or durable power of attorney, if the document specifically gives the agent the power to make decisions regarding the disposition of your remains
+- your agent under a health care power of attorney, if the document specifically gives the agent the power to make decisions regarding the disposition of your remains

 - your adult children